HSV Submissions Archive 2000 to 2009

 (e) Old statutes as well as new legislation should be examined for compatibility with the Charter of Human Rights and Responsibilities.

 (f) We express our disappointment that the vital economic, social, and cultural rights will not be included in this Charter at present and hope that at the review of this Bill in four years these essential rights will be included.

-ATSIC Amendment Bill 2004 (Supplementary) – submitted 15 February 2005 – Following our submission, HSV was invited to augment our comments and answer questions before the Senate Select Committee dealing with this matter.
+ATSIC Amendment Bill 2004 (Supplementary) – submitted 15 February 2005 – Following our submission in 2004 on the ATSIC Amendment Bill 2004, HSV was invited to augment our comments and answer questions before the Senate Select Committee dealing with this matter.
 The meeting was, however, cancelled and a written supplementary submission invited.
 We made the following points:

 (a) Humanists regard a nation’s laws as a reflection on the degree of civilisation it has reached.
 Positive discrimination towards the disadvantaged is one of the marks of a civilised society.